rest-for-physics/rest-for-physics.github.io/getting-started/filtering-events.md

 Calling the method again advances to the next event that satisfies the condition.

-## Checking A Cut On The Current Entry
+## Checking a cut on the current entry

 The analysis tree can evaluate a condition on the current entry: